Ladoo’s Avika Gor Finalised For Rohit Shetty’s Khatron Ke Khiladi 9!

 Why Avika Gave A Nod To KKK 9?

-Avika told TOI that she was approached earlier for other seasons as well.
-But due to prior commitments like her show Sasural Simar Ka and southern projects, she couldn't be a part of the stunt-based reality show.
+Avika told TOI that she was approached earlier for the other seasons as well.
+But due to prior commitments like her show Sasural Simar Ka and the southern projects, she couldn't be a part of the stunt-based reality show.
 She added that this year it was practical and possible, so she immediately gave a nod.

 Being On KKK Will Be A Challenge